tzsebe/datasciencecoursera/03_getting_and_cleaning_data/project/CodeBook.md

 # Getting and Cleaning Data: Project Code Book #

-This document summarizes the workings of the run_analysis.R script.
+This document summarizes the workings of the run_analysis.R script, and the data it works with.

 ## The Data ##